 Is there any financial assistance available?

 Yes!
-We do a cookie sale twice a year where you are able to sell cookie dough.
-Half of what you sell goes toward your club fees.
+We do a cookie sale twice a year where you are able to sell cookie dough. $8 of every box you sell goes toward your club fees.
 We also participate in SCRIP.
 It’s a program where you buy gift cards and a percentage goes toward your club fees.
 You can learn more on our Fundraising page.
 If you have a special financial need, please contact the director in your area.

 Who should I contact if I have questions?

-If you have questions about our national teams, please contact Joe Steenhuysen at firstname.lastname@example.org.
-If you have questions about the FaR Out program, please contact Cameron Rowland at email@example.com.
-If you have questions about the Capital program, please contact Allison Cironi at firstname.lastname@example.org.
-And questions about Blue Power can be directed to Cameron Rowland at email@example.com
+If you have questions about our national teams, please contact, Joe Steenhuysen, at firstname.lastname@example.org.
+If you have questions about the FaR Out program, please contact, Cameron Rowland, at email@example.com.
+For fundraising questions, please contact, Roxane Steenhuysen, at firstname.lastname@example.org.